zapier/zapier-platform/docs/cli.md

 * Creates a temporary folder

-* Copies all code into the temporary folder
+* Copies all code (excluding files in .gitignore) into the temporary folder

 * Adds an entry point: `zapierwrapper.js`